 Acknowledgements.
-The author is grateful to the developers of PARI/GP and Wolfram Mathematica, whose software was indispensable to this research.
+The author is grateful to the developers of PARI/GP and Wolfram Mathematica, whose software was indispensable to this research, and to Krzysztof D. Maślanka, Jon E. Schoenfield, and Marek Wolf for their interest in this work and comments.